-America’s first long-distance, high-pressure natural gas pipeline went into service during the Great Depression, linking prolific Texas Panhandle gas fields to consumers in Chicago.
+America’s first long-distance, high-pressure natural gas pipeline went into service during the Great Depression; it linked the prolific Texas Panhandle gas fields to consumers in Chicago.

-The $75 million project consumed 209,000 tons of A.O.
-Smith’s specially fabricated 24-inch diameter steel pipe (the pipe filled 6,500 freight cars) and required 2,600 separate right-of-way leases.
-Texoma Natural Gas Company distributed the gas to Chicago businesses and residents.
-Today, NGPL operates about 9,200 miles of pipeline, “with more than 1 million compression horsepower and 288 Bcf of working gas storage.”
+The $75 million high-tech project consumed 209,000 tons of A.O.
+Smith’s specially fabricated 24-inch wide steel pipe (the pipe filled 6,500 freight cars) and required 2,600 separate right-of-way leases.
+Learn more pipeline history in Big Inch Pipelines of WWII.

 October 17, 1890 – Union Oil of California founded